omonimus1/blog-jade-rubick/content/posts/2021-03-20--communication-is-shared-state/index.md

 cover: serialization.jpg
 author: Jade Rubick
 discussionId: "communication-is-shared-state"
+description: "Communication is analogous to sharing state in computer systems.
+Describes how the same principles apply between both."
 ---

 Operating under a shared reality is a competitive advantage, but most teams share state poorly.